EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    * The fifth least significant bit of the first byte is set to 1 if the "gid" parameter is present, or to 0 otherwise.
 In order to enable secure group communication as described in this specification, this bit SHALL be set to 1.

-   * The sixth least significant bit of the first byte is set to 1 if the "cs" parameter is present, or to 0 otherwise.
+   * The sixth least significant bit of the first byte is set to 1 if the "countersign" parameter is present, or to 0 otherwise.
 In order to ensure source authentication of group messages as described in this specification, this bit SHALL be set to 1.

    * The following n bytes (n being the value of the Partial IV size in the first byte) encode the value of the "Partial IV", which is always present in the compressed message.